khval/uaeblit.library/README.md

 (Currently libblitter.library is the one you should use, uaeblit.library is just a experiment, to see if the uae blitter worked better, currently it doesn't for unknown reasons.)

+But you need it if your going to compile latest NallePuh ;-)

 UAE/EUAE is under GPL2, but headers will be under LGPL so you safely to link with it.

 (UAE - The Un*x Amiga Emulator)